Lucas-Hughes/github-arc-runners/README.md

 - `base/dockerfile`: Dockerfile for building the base image used in the runner sets.
 - `kaniko/dockerfile`: Dockerfile for building an ubuntu based image with kaniko go binaries injected into it.
+  - The specific reason for this image is the kaniko image provided by kaniko comes with basic credential holders for ecr, acr, gar, etc. I wanted to be able to dynamically login to ecr using github actions marketplace actions and push the image there instead of having to statically define credentials.
+That way you can assume a role via OAuth, login to ECR, then push the kaniko image to that registry.
 - `makefile`: A makefile with commands to build and push the Docker images.

 ### Manifests